angular/flex-layout/README.md

 #### Deprecated support for Angular 2.4.x

-Support for recent changes to Angular v4.1 AOT and Renderers means that Angular 2.4.x will not be supported after Angular Flex-Layout v2.0.0-beta.7.
+With recent changes build and source changes, @angular/flex-layout (Beta.9 or higher) will no longer support Angular 2.4.x.
+These changes were required to support to the revised Angular v4.1 AOT and Renderers.

 ---